python/mypy/README.md

     $ python3 -m pip install -U git+git://github.com/python/mypy.git

-Now, if Python on your system is configured properly (else see "Troubleshooting" below), you can type-check the [statically typed parts] of a program like this:
+Now you can type-check the [statically typed parts] of a program like this:

     $ mypy PROGRAM

-You can always use a Python interpreter to run your statically typed programs, even if they have type errors:
+You can always use the Python interpreter to run your statically typed programs, even if mypy reports type errors:

     $ python3 PROGRAM